Diseases & Conditions

 Diseases of the Diaphragm

 The diaphragm, the main muscle involved in breathing, separates the thoracic and abdominal cavities.
-When you inhale, it decreases pressure in the lungs and helps expand the rib cage.
+When a person inhales, it decreases pressure in the lungs and helps expand the rib cage.
 As with any organ or muscle, the diaphragm is subject to disorders and abnormalities, which come in many different forms and can stem from injury or illness.
-The overall number of disorders of the diaphragm isn’t known, but there are estimates for disorders that are due to specific problems; for example, about 11 percent of people have a disorder related to the diaphragm after heart surgery.

 Symptoms vary based on the disorder, but may include:

 - Pain in the chest, shoulder or abdominal area

 - Hypoxemia (a lack of oxygen in the blood)

 Causes of diseases of the diaphragm vary, but they are usually a result of problems with the anatomy or the neurologic system, such as: